China lifts bans on group tours to US, Japan and other key markets | Business

 Prior to the pandemic, mainland Chinese tourists spent more than any other country's tourists when abroad, clocking up a combined $255 billion in 2019 with group tours estimated to account for roughly 60% of that.
 Their absence since the pandemic has led to financial troubles for many tourism-dependent businesses around the globe.

 China has never explained its staggered approach to approvals but analysts have noted that the countries taking time to gain approval have had more political and/or trade tension with the world's second-largest economy.
-"It's a milestone for the full resumption of the outbound travel, and will also strongly push the resumption of international flights, especially for Japan, Korea, the U.S.," said Zhou Weihong, deputy general manager at Spring Tour, the travel arm of Shanghai-based Spring Group.
+The move was welcomed by Japanese Prime Minister Fumio Kishida as well as tourism ministers in South Korea and Australia, who said it would boost their economies.

+"This is another positive step towards the stabilisation of our relationship with China," said Australian Trade and Tourism Minister Don Farrell.
+Just how much outbound Chinese tourism will bounce back for the latest group of countries remains to be seen.
+Expectations that demand would come roaring back after borders were re-opened have to date been largely unfulfilled.

+International flights in and out of China have recovered to only 53% of 2019 levels as of July.
+That is in large part due to staffing issues for many global airlines that have limited the flying of more routes, slow visa issuance for Chinese travellers amid backlogs in many Western countries as well as a sputtering domestic economy that is discouraging many holidaying Chinese from spending big.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)